Coffee Cupping, Is There Really Something To It Or Are Those Coffee Nerds Lying Through Their Teeth?

 I'm going to start by saying, these couple of paragraphs are not going to give you nearly enough information about coffee cupping.
 I'm basically going to tell you some of what I use to make my images and descriptions.
 I'm hoping to get enough time soon to build out guides on the site about cupping and brewing and several other pieces of coffee info.
 For now though, I hope to peak your interest and help you a little as you pick a Sagebrush Coffee to drink.

-If you focus just on mouthfeel, you'll notice it.
-However, at this stage we also look at flavor, acidity, balance and sweetness.
-Our old Costa Rican Terra Bella was a perfectly sweet and well balanced cup of coffee.
+If you focus just on the mouthfeel, you'll notice it.
+However, at this stage, we also look at flavor, acidity, balance, and sweetness.
+Our old Costa Rican Terra Bella was a perfectly sweet and well-balanced cup of coffee.
 The new Guatemalan San Serapio gets pretty close.
 The Panama coffee we offer is sweet with a hint of hazelnuts at this stage.
 Flavors that will stand out in this stage of cupping will maybe be the berries of a nice African bean, the earthiness of a perfect Sumatran coffee or a nice hint of pecans in a clean Latin American cup of coffee.
 Look first for general flavors, is it fruity or nutty?
 Is it earthy or clean?
 From there take a sip and think are those salty peanuts or crisp pecans?
 You'll surprise yourself with what you actually notice.

 So how do I write my descriptions and how can you taste what I taste?
 I typically take a small piece of the pie described above.
 One that I think is most distinct and unique about the coffee and talk about that.
-So, looking at couple of our current offerings.
+So, looking at a couple of our current offerings.